-The Center of Gravity is found directly above the balance point.
-When two sides are parallel • the CG is centered between the sides.

-When sides are not parallel the CG must be calculated for each plane.
+- The Center of Gravity is found directly above the balance point. - When two sides are parallel, the CG is centered between the sides. - When sides are not parallel, the CG must be calculated for each plane.

-CG Review
+Center of Gravity Review

 Remember to estimate the location of the Center of Gravity in relation to the attachment points before rigging or lifting loads.
 If the center of gravity is difficult to estimate, you may need engineering assistance.
 Loads hoisted from the bottom without restraint are susceptible to tipping.

-Loads should be lifted from their top, or restrained within the slings.
+Loads should be lifted from their top or restrained within the slings.

-Estimate the location of the CG before choosing rigging.

-If the CG is difficult to determine ask for engineering assistance

-For safety make sure the hook is over the CG before lifting.

 If a load is hoisted without keeping the hook over the center of gravity, the load will shift as it clears the ground.

-Sometimes the rigging must be re-adjusted before making the lift.
+Sometimes the rigging must be readjusted before making the lift.

+Center of Gravity (CG) Review

+- Estimate the location of the CG before choosing rigging. - If the CG is difficult to determine, ask for engineering assistance. - For safety, make sure the hook is over the CG before lifting.